Acknowledgment of Country

 About AGS

 AGS is a group within the Attorney-General's Department (AGD).
-It is headed by the Australian Government Solicitor which is an office established by the Judiciary Act 1903 and occupied by an employee within AGD.
+It is headed by the Australian Government Solicitor which is an office established by the Judiciary Act 1903 (Judiciary Act) and occupied by an employee within AGD.
 AGS provides legal and related services primarily to Australian Government departments and agencies.

 For more information visit AGD’s privacy policy.